darkomike/PyCodeRL/README.md

 ## 🙏 Acknowledgments

-We thank the Python Software Foundation for early access to Python 3.13 features, Intel Corporation for x86 optimization guidance, and the broader compiler research community for foundational work that made this project possible.
+We thank the Python Software Foundation for early access to Python 3.13 features, Apple Inc. for ARM64 optimization guidance, and the broader compiler research community for foundational work that made this project possible.

 Special thanks to contributors from:
 - LLVM Development Community